 African-American

-In her accomplished career, Diahann Carroll was nominated for an Academy Award, multiple Primetime Emmy Awards, Daytime Emmy Awards, and multiple Golden Globes.
-She won a Tony Award and a Golden Globe award.
+Throughout her distinguished career, Diahann Carroll was celebrated with nominations for an Academy Award, multiple Primetime and Daytime Emmys, and Golden Globes, as well as earning a Tony Award and a Golden Globe win.

 ClassicalTheatrical